ViaFerrata/OrcaSong/docs/tools.rst

 Concatenate
 -----------

-Concatenate files resulting from OrcaSong, i.e. merge some h5 files into a single, bigger one.
+Concatenate files resulting from OrcaSong, i.e. merge some DL h5 files into a single, bigger DL file.
 The resulting file can still be read in with km3pipe.
-The input can also be a txt file like from make_data_split.
+The input can also be a list of filepaths in txt format like from make_data_split.

 Can be used via the commandline like so::